-The programme of study has been designed to provide students with the opportunity to work on the sustainability challenges of our time.
+The programme of study is designed to provide students with the opportunity to work on the sustainability challenges of our time.
 Students will learn to work towards finding solutions for societal problems related to natural resource exploitation and environmental change.
 The postgraduate programme consists of four components: core, methods, specialisation and a dissertation.

 The programme comprises 90 ECTS credits, of which 60 ECTS form the taught component while the remaining 30 ECTS are research-based.
 The taught component engages students in various fundamental topics that will be assessed either by means of exams, assignments, or both.